 Another problem comes when the translation needs of a business are not coordinated, and services are purchased by each office or department on an as-needed basis.
 This leads to a lot of wasted time as buyers duplicate each other’s work.
 It also leads to inconsistent quality and unpredictable costs.
 Sharing knowledge of vendors and the translation process within an organization ensures that the buyers will develop the knowledge to ask the right questions of their internal corporate clients and can work efficiently with their language partners.
 In particular, the company should ensure that a translation memory is maintained and is added to with each project to avoid paying full price for re-translating updates, and to increase quality and consistency.

-Four: Failing to plan for translation
+Four: Fail to plan for translation

 When a company knows that materials will regularly need to be translated for particular markets, it’s time to start planning for translation from the beginning of the content development process.
 We can offer many suggestions for creating content that will smooth the translation process later, saving time and money.
 For examples, see some of our own Localization Quick Guides on writing and designing for translation.